FSReed/FSReed_CS61C_Fall_2020/Projects/proj4/README.md

 - Python Number Methods:
   - We need a PyNumberMethods struct to specify the function we use.
 The format is `.nb_{python_method} = {function_name}`. **Remember**: use `,` at the end of each line.
   - Use `get_shape` function provided in numc.c to write the shape of the result.
   - Throw exception when something went wrong.
-This is included in `Python.h` so I think the exceptions can only be thrown in `numc.c`, not in `matrix.c` if importing `Python.h` is not allowed.